xsoameix/lf2/README.md

 #   Getting Started

-Fork and download this repository by [this steps](https://help.github.com/articles/fork-a-repo).
+Fork and download this repository by [these steps](https://help.github.com/articles/fork-a-repo).

 Open the function you want to decomple, eg: `attack_process`